vitejs/vite/docs/config/index.md

 - **Type:** `string[]`

-  A list of depdendencies that imports Node built-ins, but do not actually use them in browsers.
+  A list of dependencies that imports Node built-ins, but do not actually use them in browsers.
 Suppresses related warnings.

 ### optimizeDeps.auto